AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet/README.md

 Windows Azure Active Directory IdentityModel Extensions for .Net
 ===========

 IdentityModel Extensions for .Net provide assemblies that are interesting for web developers that wish to use federated identity providers for establishing the callers identity.

 ## Versions
-Current version - 6.5.1 \
+Current version - 6.6.0 \
 Minimum recommended version - 5.5.0

 You can find the release notes for each version [here](https://github.com/AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet/releases).
 Older versions can be found [here](https://github.com/AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet/wiki/Release-Notes).

-## 6.5.1
+## 6.6.0
-Simple servicing release with two small fixes.
-TokenValidationParameters.Clone missed one instance variable.
-JsonHeader was being cached in an unbounded cache.
-We just disabled it for now.
+See the release notes [here](https://github.com/AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet/releases/tag/6.6.0)

-## Note about 6.5.0
+## Note about 6.x
-If you noticed, we bumped the release from 5.5.0 to 6.5.0.\
+If you noticed, we bumped the release from 5.x to 6.x\
 We were maintaining two releases from two different branches.\
 dev - 6.x\
 dev5x - 5.x